tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 # summary value tag 'loss'.
 These could have been added by calling
 # `add_summary()`, passing the output of a scalar summary op created with
 # with: `tf.scalar_summary(['loss'], loss_tensor)`.
-for e in tf.summary_iterator(path to events file):
+for e in tf.train.summary_iterator(path to events file):
     for v in e.summary.value:
         if v.tag == 'loss':
             print(v.simple_value)